zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/save-changes/save-changes.md

 * A Chrome browser
 * All previous labs successfully completed

-## Task 1: Commit Changes in a Local Branch
+## Task 1: Commit changes in a local branch
 Let's group the changes you've made so far in your local branch for a commit.
 Ideally, you'll commit your changes as often as you can, so you have a string of commits with messages that clearly describe your updates.

 1. Click the Git repository menu in the header and select **Commit**.